Anal Fissures: Causes, Symptoms, Diagnosis and Treatment

 The affected area can also become intensely irritated and itchy.
 A pus discharge can also occur from the opening of the wound, as well as bleeding.
 Bleeding is very common in infants with anal fissures.

-Treatment of Anal Fissures
+Resolving Anal Fissures

 If you are feeling a sharp knife-like pain when using the toilet to pass a stool (and this pain continues for some time afterwards) then you could have anal fissures.
-Often you will notice some bright red blood on the stool or on the toilet paper too.
+Often you will notice some bright red blood on the stool or on the toilet tissue too.

 You have many choices when it comes to finding an anal fissure symptom treatment and hand in hand with any of this is good home care and lifestyle habits.
 Top of the list is to ease the pain and keep the bowel movements soft and regular.